English Language and Linguistics

-LEVEL: A LEVEL
+LEVEL 3: A LEVEL

 EXAMINING BOARD: OCR

-If you enjoy reading and writing this course is for you.
-We explore how the English language has developed over time, looking at the influence of the the internet and social networking sites, how children learn to talk, how words have come into being and much more.
+We explore how the English language has developed over time, looking at the influence of the internet and social networking sites, how children learn to talk, how words come into being, and much more.

-Many of our students progress onto university courses studying language, linguistics, communication or creative writing, however this course will prepare you for a wide range of courses due to the strong communication skills that are gained.
+Past students have progressed to university to study Language, Linguistics, Communication or Creative Writing, however, this course will prepare you for a wide range of courses due to the strong communication skills that are gained.